 Some of the features for Sucuri cannot work unless we connect it to the main Sucuri servers so we need to generate and API key.
 Once we generate it, sucuri will send us an email with the key.
 See the screenshots below.

 If you get the error messages below then it did not work.
 Try it one more time.

 If it worked then it will look like this:

 From here you can go to settings.
-You should set alerts to be emailed to you.
+Then at the top click on “Alerts” and select the option for alerts to be emailed to your email.
 If there is any malicious activity you want to know right away rather than waiting until the next time you log in to find out.
 The rest of the default settings will be fine and this plugin will help to protect and monitor your website from most attacks.

 Setting Up A Firewall